 Seared Scallops

-- Pat dry fresh or thawed sea scallops with a paper towel to remove any extra liquid.
-In a skillet or cast iron pan skillet add the olive oil and jumbo sea scallops and cook on medium-high heat for 2-3 minutes per side.
+- Pat dry fresh or thawed sea scallops with a paper towel to remove any extra liquid- this step is key to getting a nice crisp exterior.
+In a skillet or cast iron pan skillet let it heat for 2 minutes on medium-high heat to warm.
+Add the olive oil and jumbo sea scallops and cook on medium-high heat for 2-3 minutes per side.
 Remove the scallops from the pan and set them aside while you make the sauce.

 Natalie says